How to Fix Burner not igniting on Maytag MGD5630HW (Gas)

 Step 3

-The gas valve coils act as electromagnetic switches that release gas to the burner only after the igniter reaches ignition temperature — a failed coil means gas never flows regardless of igniter condition.
+The gas valve coils act as electromagnetic switches that release gas to the burner only after the igniter reaches ignition temperature — a failed coil means gas never flows regardless of the igniter’s condition.
 Unplug the two coil caps from the valve body and test each with your multimeter: the primary coil should read around 1,300Ω and the secondary coil(s) should fall in the 90–600Ω range.
 An open reading (OL or infinite resistance) on either coil means you need to replace the coil kit, not the entire valve.

 Step 4

 The radiant sensor is a bi-metal safety device positioned near the igniter that detects heat from a successful flame — if it fails open, it cuts the circuit and the burner shuts down immediately or never starts.
-At room temperature it should show continuity (near 0Ω); an open reading means the sensor has failed and must be replaced before the dryer will ignite reliably.
+At room temperature, it should show continuity (near 0Ω); an open reading means the sensor has failed and must be replaced before the dryer will ignite reliably.
 This part is inexpensive and is a common culprit when the igniter glows and cycles off but no flame ever appears.

 Step 5